Private water supplies

-In general terms a private water supply is any water supply which is not provided by a water company.
+Generally, a private water supply is any water supply not provided by a water company.
 It is not a "mains" supply.

-Risk assessment is not required for single dwellings under the Regulations, however, this can be requested by the owner and is appropriate if there are concerns regarding the water quality.
+Under the regulations, a risk assessment is not needed for single dwellings.
+However, they can be requested by the owner if they have any concerns about their water quality.